ppy/osu-wiki/news/2020/2020-08-09-mappers-report-july.md

 Another month, another Mappers' Showcase!
 However, the term "mapper" is maybe not the right one this time.
 Since the showcase has covered all game modes at least once, we thought we'd make something special this time.
 We would like to show you the work of storyboarders!
 As storyboarding can apply to all game modes, we thought it'd be the perfect moment to showcase some outstanding storyboarders this month!

-This month got covered by [Walavouchey](https://osu.ppy.sh/users/5773079) with two excellent storyboarder picks!
+This month got covered by ::Walavouchey::{ user-id=5773079 } with two excellent storyboarder picks!

 ### ohm002

-Having made quite a few storyboards in only the short span of, well, this year, [ohm002](https://osu.ppy.sh/users/4468239) has been building up their repertoire trying out a lot of different ideas.
+Having made quite a few storyboards in only the short span of, well, this year, ::ohm002::{ user-id=4468239 } has been building up their repertoire trying out a lot of different ideas.
 While being newer in the scene, they managed to make a rather quick improvement that aspiring storyboarders might want to take a note of!

 In their first ranked storyboard for [Halozy - Paranoid Lost](https://osu.ppy.sh/beatmapsets/1180913#osu/2462333), ohm002 goes big and bold with lots of contrast between sections of the song.
 While not the cleanest in the technicalities, it sure gives a shocking impression and a unique playing experience.